Generic Name: onabotulinumtoxinA (Botox) (ON a BOT ue LYE num TOX in A)

 Brand Name: Botox, Botox Cosmetic

-OnabotulinumtoxinA (Botox), also called botulinum toxin type A, is made from the bacteria that causes botulism.
-Botulinum toxin blocks nerve activity in the muscles, causing a temporary reduction in muscle activity.
+Botox Cosmetic (Botox), is made from the bacteria that causes botulism.
+Botulinum toxin blocks nerve activity in the muscles.

-Botox Cosmetic is used to temporarily lessen the appearance of facial wrinkles.
+Botox Cosmetic is used to temporarily lessen the appearance of facial wrinkles in adults.

-Botox may also be used for other purposes not listed in this medication guide.
+Botox may also be used for purposes not listed in this medication guide.

-Call your doctor at once if you have a hoarse voice, drooping eyelids, vision problems, severe muscle weakness, loss of bladder control, or trouble breathing, talking, or swallowing.
-Some of these effects can occur up to several hours or several weeks after a botulinum toxin injection.
+Call your doctor at once if you have a hoarse voice, drooping eyelids, vision problems, severe eye irritation, severe muscle weakness, loss of bladder control, or trouble breathing, talking, or swallowing.

-You should not receive this medication if you are allergic to botulinum toxin, or if you have:
+You should not be treated with Botox if you are allergic to botulinum toxin, or if you have:

 an infection in the area where the medicine will be injected; or